 Pension increases in payment: Term structure derived from price inflation annual forward rates allowing for the maximum and minimum annual increase entitlements or fixed increases where known and guaranteed.
+Guaranteed increases, as shown on page 11, were paid as at 1 April 2023.
 In addition to guaranteed increases, if the Fund retains a surplus of at least 4% on a basis set out in the Trust Deed and Rules, contingent increases of up to 2% a year apply to pensions earned before 6 April 1997 and that receive no guaranteed increases under the Trust Deed and Rules or legislation.
 The value of these contingent increases is not included in the above technical provisions.